Kristalose Side Effects

-Applies to lactulose: oral and rectal liquid, oral powder for reconstitution, oral syrup
+Applies to lactulose: oral powder and solution

 For Healthcare Professionals

-Applies to lactulose: compounding solution, oral powder for reconstitution, oral syrup, oral and rectal liquid
+Applies to lactulose: compounding solution, oral powder for reconstitution, oral solution, oral syrup, oral and rectal liquid

 Diarrhea is an indication of overdose.
 Severe diarrhea may lead to hypovolemia, hypokalemia, and hypernatremia, especially in elderly or acutely ill patients.
 If diarrhea develops, the dosage should be reduced.

-Pneumatosis cystoides intestinalis may occur with lactulose (the active ingredient contained in Kristalose) therapy as a result of increased intracolonic pressure caused by ammonia sequestration in the bowel, and particularly when there is a concomitant breach of intestinal mucosal integrity.
+Pneumatosis cystoides intestinalis may occur with lactulose (the active ingredient contained in Kristalose) therapy as a result of increased intracolonic pressure caused by ammonia sequestration in the bowel, and particularly when there is a concomitant breach of intestinal mucosal integrity.[Ref]

 Gastrointestinal side effects have included abdominal cramps, gaseous distention, flatulence, belching, bowel distention, cramping, nausea and vomiting, and with excessive doses, diarrhea.
 Colonic dilatation has been reported in elderly patients.
-Rare cases of pneumatosis cystoides intestinalis have been reported.
+Rare cases of pneumatosis cystoides intestinalis have been reported.[Ref]

 Fluid and electrolyte disturbances, including severe hypokalemia, hypernatremia and hyperchloremic metabolic acidosis, typically occur as a result of severe diarrhea and subsequent fluid loss.
 A case of fatal lactulose-induced lactic acidosis in the absence of diarrhea has also been reported.
-Elderly and/or acutely ill patients may be at increased risk for adverse metabolic effects with lactulose.
+Elderly and/or acutely ill patients may be at increased risk for adverse metabolic effects with lactulose.[Ref]

 More about Kristalose (lactulose)